Goubermouche/sigma/README.md

 </div>

 <p align="center">
 Sigma is a compiled, statically typed, C-like, data oriented language with a focus on performance and low-level optimization using GPU acceleration via kernels.
+Sigma is currently under heavy development and isn't ready for stable use.
 </p>

 ## Getting up and running